joseph0x45/arduinoo/README.md

-# arduino-snippets
+# arduinoo
-Arduino starter sketch snippets for Neovim
+Lua plugin that provide a little set of useful commands for working with Arduino